cognitedata/reveal/src/models/README.md

 - `services` - Functions that performs operations in the source systems.
 Calling firebase/calculation backend/etc through the SDK are examples
 - `utils` - Utility functions using in the code.
 Small operations like doing a lookup search or indexing so you don't repeat yourself should be on this folder.
 - `types` - Types commonly used in different files
+- `mocks` - Mocks for the data models

 ## General Guidelines